sekR4/Code-Assistant-Tests/README.md

 <!-- TODO: Check if bold.DIY might be an interesting offline alternative for Continue -->

-We'll use Brief Product Requirements (click to see) as custom instructions for the code assistant within `.continuerules`, `.github/copilot-instructions.md` and `.windsurfrules`.
+We'll use Brief Product Requirements (click to see) as custom instructions for the code assistant within `.continuerules`, `.github/copilot-instructions.md`, `.windsurfrules` and `.clinerules`.

 <details>
 <summary>Brief Product Requirements</summary>